eleme/Amigo/README.md

 ...
 }

-//if you don't want use amigo in dev
+//if you don't want use amigo in dev, set this value to true
 //you can define this extension in your mybuild.gradle as to distinguish debug & release build amigo {
-    disable true //default false
+    disable false //default false
 }

 ```